decc/twenty-fifty/model/README.markdown

 This may take up to 4 hours.

-The next step is to check whether model_result.rb and model_structure.rb need to be altered so that they pick up the correct places in the underlying excel.
+The next step is to check whether model_result.rb needs to be altered to pick up the correct places in the underlying excel.